 The main difference between ART and COH is that conception occurs with the help of a laboratory with ART.
 COH allows for conception in the body without the need to go to the doctor’s office.

-Your doctor may need to perform surgery if they find issues with your reproductive organs.
-In women, surgery is sometimes used to fix torn or blocked fallopian tubes so that an egg can be successfully released and fertilized.
+Your doctor may recommend surgery if they find issues with your reproductive organs.
+Surgery is sometimes used to repair torn or blocked fallopian tubes so that an egg can be successfully released and fertilized.

 - scars in the reproductive tract

 In men, surgical options may be used to repair varicose veins, called varicoceles, in the testicles that can contribute to infertility in some men (though many men with this condition have no trouble with fertility).